Lien: Definition & Overview

-The second type of lien is a statutory lien.
-This is when legal action is taken against you for non-payment of a debt.
+The second type of lien is a statutory lien, which is when legal action is taken against you for non-payment of a debt.
 It could be in the form of a judgment, tax lien, or mechanic’s lien.

 Overall, a lien is used to help creditors secure the repayment of a loan or obligation based on a contract.
-If a debtor goes delinquent on their payments then a lien is used to seize the collateral securing the loan.
+If a debtor falls behind on their payments, then a lien is used to seize the collateral securing the loan.
 Liens are also used to enforce the payment of back taxes and court judgments.
 For people who are up to date on their payment obligations, liens help you get the home or car that you want without paying the full amount at once.

 Frequently Asked Questions About Liens

 A lien is not the same as a loan; however, a lien might be a requirement to secure a loan.